powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 ## Validation guidance

-* It's enough for the models/tests you worked on to run cleanly.
+* The models/tests you worked on run cleanly.
-* You don't need to make the entire project perfect end-to-end if that isn't what you prioritised.

 ---